gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 * Optionally update existing subscribers' details.
 * Conditional logic support to control when subscriptions are added.

-== About GravityWP Add-ons ==
+== About GravityWP ==

-Take Gravity Forms to the next level with GravityWP's powerfull add-ons.
-We provide the tools that can be used to build full blown web applications with Gravity Forms.
+GravityWP is third party that develops high quality addons for Gravity Forms.
+We provide additional tools that can be used to build full blown web applications.

 - **Advanced Merge Tags**: Unlock deeper customization by creating dynamic merge tags that allow you to pull in and display specific data from other form entries.
 - **JWT Prefill**: Securely prefill your forms with user data using JSON Web Tokens (JWT), making form submissions smoother and more user-friendly, especially for logged-in users.